The Irishman – London Film Festival 2019 – Film Review

 Given that De Niro’s character Frank became a key member in a union and formed a friendship with Jimmy Hoffa, there is a degree of political focus in the film which may be reminiscent of other Scorsese films.
 The Irishman interweaves historical footage from John F Kennedy’s political reign to convey the sense of dismay during the political turmoil.

 However, the focus in The Irishman is truly about relationships; the majority of the men in the various factions have wives and/ or a family despite their quests for one upmanship.
 It is compelling to watch the nature of such relationships as despite earlier Scorsese films, within this gangster genre, the men embroiled in these crimes are not subjected to admiration by all of their family members.
-The question of loyalty is held to a high standard amongst these men and it is tested in various manners.
+The question of loyalty is held to a high standard amongst these men and it is tested in various degrees.
 De Niro’s portrayal of Frank is extremely captivating at such moments as he appears to be on the brink of tears despite maintaining a tough veneer.
 Even Joe Pesci provides a different performance to usual as he is quietly menacing during such moments.
 The acting overall is superb.

 Indeed, this sense of reconciliation and accountability continues into the third act and it is here that the concept of religion takes prominence.
 There are more scenes featuring priests and pastors in these final moments of the film as various men are possibly seeking penance and endeavouring to atone for their sins for historical acts undertaken.
 Given the age of the characters in such scenes, could this be a sign of Scorsese’s reflection on his own life and career.
+One key reference in the film certainly provides that impression as a character states, ‘you don’t know how fast time goes, until you get there’.

-In many respects The Irishman does feel as though it could be Scorsese’s swansong although during the press conference it was revealed that there is another ongoing film project.
+In many respects The Irishman does feel as though it could be Scorsese’s swansong, although during the press conference it was revealed that there is another ongoing film project.
 The Irishman is truly a masterpiece and is Scorsese doing what he does best.
 I would certainly advise carving out some time during your day to devote to this enthralling tale, which I would recommend watching in the cinemas before its release on Netflix as such an epic film truly deserves to be seen in its full glory on the big screen.